ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-13-1.png)<!-- -->

-For these genes, instead, we concur with the authors that these well-known genes appear to show a consistent activation.
+For these well-known genes, indeed, all samples show a consistent increase in response to AS.

 ### Interaction analysis

-To establish whether ELS does impact the transcriptional response to acute stress, it is insufficient to simply analyse the two response separately, as the authors did, and simply substract the sets of significant genes.
-Instead, we need to rely on linear regression using an interaction term, which is fortunately possible using edgeR's generalized linear models.
-Here we use the standard glm which is less stringent and more susceptible to type 1 errors, but has a better sensitivity in low replicate experiments.
-An analysis with a glmQL model did not yield any significant results.
+To establish whether ELS does impact the translational response to acute stress, the authors analyzed the two response separately and substracted the sets of significant genes.
+While this practice is widespread, the appropriate analysis is a linear regression using an interaction term, which is fortunately possible using edgeR's generalized linear models.
+Here we use the standard `glmLRT` which is less stringent and more susceptible to type 1 errors, but has a better sensitivity in low replicate experiments (an analysis with a glmQL model did not yield any significant results).